Road trippin’ with my two favorite allies

 Furthermore, an important part of the trip is to allocate an average amount to spend on gas, accommodation, and other necessities.
 Consider how much money you are planning to spend and do your best to stick to this budget.

 Essentials- clothes and food

 No doubt you will need clothes and food, but be light and stick to one bag per person.
 Consider the season and the terrains you will be crossing and visiting and pack only clothes you will need the most: comfortable and functional.

-When it comes to food here are a few classic road trips eats: bottled water and juice boxes easy to reach; energy bars, dry fruits and nuts, pretzels and chocolate bars; cheese sticks or blocks; spreads like peanut butter and Nutella; veggies – sliced green peppers, baby carrots, cherry tomatoes, celery sticks and radishes – all easy to pass around the car.
+When it comes to food here are a few classic road trips eats – bottled water and juice boxes, energy bars, dry fruits and nuts, pretzels and chocolate bars; cheese sticks or blocks, spreads like peanut butter and Nutella, veggies – sliced green peppers, baby carrots, cherry tomatoes, celery sticks, and radishes – all easy to pass around the car.

 Yet, don’t forget paper plates, cups, bowls, and plastic utensils: you will need them during your stops to sit and eat comfortably.

 Also, along with food and clothes, pack cell phone chargers (adapters/cords for car chargers) and high tech gadgets you may need to make your trip safe and memorable.